Edwards-R/redlist_docs/meetings/RfQ.md

 `This is the date before which the loss of a species would not be recorded in the Assessment (IUCN guidance is that this should normally be no earlier than 1500AD).`

 ## `{M}` Near Threatened
-Need to create a ruling for how Near Threatened is applied
+Need to create an example for NT once we have one in the assessment.
+It's much easier to demonstrate a few examples.